TheRealNin/ns2-rebirth/mvm.md

 ### Persistent Minimap Buildings
 * If you spot an enemy building, it will stay on your minimap until it is destroyed

+### Machine Gun Rebalance
+* Machine guns now reloads twice as fast, but firing it lowers your move speed by 20%.
+All other values remain the same as vanilla.